vanyossi/artscript/README.md

 # Usage GUI

+All comboboxes can be edited pressing "Right CLick" to enter edit mode

 **Watermark**
-- Select any preset or add custom in empty field at the bottom.
-- Select color pressing upper white color box and set opacity value using the slider. *By default the color si white, pressing the black rectangle will change the color to black.*
+- Select any preset, (you can edit text field)
+- Set size, position and opacity of the waterarks options selected
+- At the bottom the styles options are located.
+Color is for text color and Image blend mode defines how to combine the image pixels in the picture, I recomend Over, Multiply and Overlay

 **Size**
 *By default resize is off:*
+- Press + to add a new size.
+- Size is organized as width x height.
-- Select from list or set a new value in the box below the list.
+- Selecting a Width value automatically selects the same value in the height box.
-- Tile is not used unless you want to make an image Collage.
-- Size in Collage refers to the tile size of each individual image composing the collage
-- A Tile of 2x2 with Size 200x200 will produce an image close to 400x400.
+- Always set the widht first.
+- Artscript can do multiple resize in the same operation.
+Add more sizes at will.

+*Suffix is off by default*
+- Left box corresponds to prefix, Box at the right is suffix
+- Select Any value to activate it.
+- Right click to edit the text in the box selected.
+(The edit will be lost if you select another list value)
+- The string will join with an underscore with the original name

 **Output**
-- Select extension from radioboxes or set a custom extension.
+- Select an output extension
 - Only rename will ignore the extension setting since no convert will be done.
--  Leave ext unchanged.
-Supose you select 10 files, 5 jpg, 4 png and 1 gif.
-The program will convert, add watermarks and suffix, making the copies the same file format as the originals.

-*Suffix is off by default*
-Add any text to activate.
-The string will have an underscore before any text you input, or after If you check the box called "Prefix"
-Add Date suffix, adds the current date un the format YY-MM-DD

 Press Convert to Run options

-## Collage
+## Collage (In Development)
-To make a Collage from input files set "Make Collage Please" to on Make Collage Please checkbutton will generate a Tiled image containing all selected images.
+- To make a Collage from input files set "Make Collage Please" to on
+- Make Collage Please checkbutton will generate a Tiled image containing all selected images.
 It will add a watermark if you set it so and a suffix.

 # Customize:
-Lists contain User predefined values.
-You can modify any variable between "#--=====" markers to get the options you use the most.
+- Do not modify "artscript.tcl" file.
+Set your values using the presets file.